boristsr/gdcorner-website/_products/RushHour.md

 Rush Hour creates incredibly realistic driving behavior.
 The driving profiles are heavily tuned to create a natural look.
 Attempting to drive the vehicle yourself with a gamepad produces twitchy and unrealistic driving.
 A single mistake can mean having to repeat the drive over and over again, which is incredibly time-consuming.
 Rush Hour improves both of these aspects.

 The driving is very consistent, so repeated runs are very similar.
 However, you can record a sequence to guarantee deterministic behavior animation and add the ability to scrub through a timeline.

+Rush Hour supports both PhysX and Chaos physics engines.
+If you require support for another physics engine, please reach out!